 - This is a very, very hard time for you, and you should be very gentle and kind to yourself.

 Before we launch in, let me tell you this: I am not a veterinarian.
 I am a writer, and the editor of the best-selling book on dog cancer, The Dog Cancer Survival Guide, but I have no medical credentials of my own.
 What I am including in this article is what I know from Dr. Demian Dressler and his co-author, oncologist Dr. Susan Ettinger … but mostly from my own experience as a dog lover, just like you, who has gone through the dark nights of agony at the end of a beloved dog’s life.

 There’s No Expiration Date

-Readers of the book often join our private Facebook support group, where they can network and get support from other readers who understand what it’s like to have a dog with cancer.
+Readers of Dr. Dressler’s book on dog cancer often join our private Facebook support group to get support for their dog cancer journey.
 Far too often, a reader posts a photo of their gorgeous dog and asks “how do I know when it’s time to let go?”

 And the advice from fellow guardians (what we call dog lovers facing canine cancer) is almost always summed up this way:

 “You can’t know ahead of time … but when it is finally time, you will absolutely know.
 Your dog will tell you.”